Carl Franklin: Acting

-Film career
+Directing

 Inspired by the low-budget films of the 1980s, such as Chan Is Missing (1982), Franklin enrolled at the AFI Conservatory in Los Angeles in 1986.

-His 30-minute AFI thesis film Punk is about an African-American boy in South-central Los Angeles dealing with his sexuality and manhood.
+His 30-minute M.F.A. thesis film Punk is about an African-American boy in South-central Los Angeles dealing with his sexuality and manhood.
 Straight out of his Master's program, Franklin landed a job with movie producer-director Roger Corman in 1989.

-While working at Concord Films, Franklin gained experience working on low-budget films, helping to crank out six films in just two years' time.
+While working at Corman's Concorde Films, Franklin gained experience working on low-budget films, helping to crank out six films in just two years' time.
 From 1989 to 1990, Franklin worked on Nowhere to Run, Eye of the Eagle 2: Inside the Enemy, and Full Fathom Five, respectively, under Concord Films.

 At the end of the 80s, producer Jesse Beaton was looking for a director for a film called One False Move.
 Remembering Franklin's short film Punk, Beaton met Carl to discuss the film's vision.
 Franklin's approach to the screenplay produced a thriller of the film noir genre.
 The story follows three drug dealers, played by Billy Bob Thornton, Cynda Williams, and Michael Beach and their interactions with a small-town Arkansas police chief played by Bill Paxton.
 Far from his low-budget past, Franklin's budget of $2 million gave him a bit of room to be creative, and achieve his entire vision for the film.
 However, the original version of the film, which was released in 1991, was thought to be overly violent.
 In response to such claims, Franklin told the Observer, "I didn't want people getting excited seeing how neat someone can be killed...
 I want the audience to feel the emotional loss of life--the real violence is the loss, the violation of humanity.
 They've taken from us someone who had dreams, hopes, the same set of emotions we have."

 Despite the film's lack of professional publicity, One False Move was largely promoted by word of mouth and earned itself mixed reviews.
 However, the reviews that were positive were very positive, gaining the project more attention.
 The film was named Best Film of the Year by Gene Siskel, and one of the 10 Best Films of 1992 by the National Review Board.